You are currently viewing How to Find Hope in God When You’re Depressed

 4. You are not alone in this battle

 Sometimes, the last thing you want to do is turn to God and pray.
 That’s okay.
 He’s still got you.
+The Holy Spirit is with you, even in your weakest, darkest moments.

+You don’t have to carry this burden by yourself.
+God is carrying it with you.
 When I’m really low, I often just pray two simple words: “help me.”
 And somehow, that’s always enough.

 5. There is still purpose in your pain

 When you’re in the thick of depression, it can feel like everything is pointless, like nothing good could possibly come out of the pain you’re in.
 But God promises that nothing is wasted in His hands.
-He can take even the darkest, most painful parts of your story and turn them into something meaningful.

-That doesn’t mean everything will suddenly make sense, or that the pain will disappear overnight.
+That doesn’t mean everything will suddenly make sense, or that your pain will disappear overnight.
 But it does mean that your suffering is not in vain.
 God can use your story to bring healing, to build strength, and to show others that there is still hope.

 If you let Him, He’ll take what the enemy meant for harm and use it for good.